PolicyEngine/policyengine-app/src/posts/articles/harris-eitc.md

 The PolicyEngine static microsimulation model projects the following:

-1. Expanding the Earned Income Tax Credit to its level from 2021 would cost $144 billion over the 2025–2034 budget window, with costs rising each year.
+1. Expanding the Earned Income Tax Credit to its level from 2021 would cost $144 billion over the 2025–2034 budget window on a static basis, or $201 billion with labor supply responses (per CBO).

-1. The proposal disproportionately benefits lower-income households, both in terms of relative impacts on net income and population share gaining.
+2. The proposal disproportionately benefits lower-income households, both in terms of relative impacts on net income and population share gaining.

-1. Overall poverty falls 0.4 percentage points, with the largest impact on people aged 18 to 64.
+3. Overall poverty falls 0.4 percentage points, with the largest impact on people aged 18 to 64.

-1. Income inequality, as measured by the Gini coefficient, falls 0.2% .
+4. Income inequality, as measured by the Gini coefficient, falls 0.2% .